Skip to content

 Posture Profiles

-A posture profile is a named bundle of desired-state files — branch-protection rulesets and repository settings — that you can apply to any GitHub repository with a single command.
-Profiles generalise the koryph repo check|apply workflow: instead of writing .github/ IaC files yourself, you pick a profile and pass parameters.
+A posture profile is a named bundle of desired-state security intents — branch protection, required checks, signed-commit enforcement, and repository settings — that you can apply to any repository with a single command.
+Profiles generalise the koryph repo check|apply workflow: instead of writing forge-native IaC files yourself, you pick a profile and pass parameters.

 Koryph ships one built-in profile: oss-solo-maintainer.
 You can also create custom profiles in ~/.koryph/postures/<name>/.